Home True Crime

 Content warning: This article describes murder, child murder, and suicide.
 Please take care while reading.

 Anthony Nephew — who Minnesota police say shot and killed his wife, ex-wife, and two sons last Thursday before turning the gun on himself — indicated on social media he was experiencing a mental health crisis after the election.
-Nephew had also written an op-ed in the Duluth News Tribune three years ago about poor mental health support in the United States.
+Nephew also wrote an op-ed in the Duluth News Tribune three years ago about poor mental health support in the United States.

 At a press conference, Duluth Police Chief Mike Ceynowa said officers performed a welfare check at 47-year-old Erin Abramson’s home when Nephew’s coworkers reported Nephew missing.
-There, they found Abramson, as well as Nephew’s ex-wife, and 15-year-old Jacob Nephew, dead from apparent gunshot wounds.
+There, they found Abramson, Nephew’s ex-wife, and 15-year-old Jacob Nephew, dead from apparent gunshot wounds.
 Jacob was Erin Abramson and Anthony Nephew’s son.

 Suspecting the husband and father, Duluth police surveilled Nephew’s house, just a short distance away from the shooting, which Nephew shared with his wife, 45-year-old Kathryn Nephew, and their 7-year-old son, Oliver Nephew.